Koromix/rygel/web/rekkord.org/pages/start.md

 You can omit the `SecretKey` value, in which case a prompt will ask you the access key.

-Once this is done, use [rekkord init](#initialize-repository) to create the repository.
+Once this is done, use [rekkord init -C config.ini](#initialize-repository) to create the repository.

 ### SFTP server